-3.3.4 Printer Formatting and Secondary Control Parameters
+3.3.4 Printer Format and Secondary Options

-[/LPP=xx] Sets the number of lines per page.
+[/LPP = xx] Sets the number of lines per page.
 Default is 66.
 Please note that SuperSpool does not automatically page your documents for you.
 The LPP option is used in conjunction with formfeed characters sent to the printer by your software to control paging.

 [/B] This option enables the /RP and /R options (which are explained below).
-It is recommended that the /B option be specified only when the spool buffer is at least 16K bytes in size.
+We recommend that you specify the /B option only when the spool buffer is at least 16K bytes in size.
 Additional buffer space is used to "save" the extra page or two of print data and, in smaller buffer configurations, could consume all available spool buffer space.